Kuwait Tower [OKKK_TWR]

 Example:

-TWR Controller: "JZR1144, surface winds 300 Degrees at 10 knots, Runway 34, cleared to land"
+Tower Controller: "JZR1144, surface winds 300 Degrees at 10 knots, Runway 34, cleared to land"

 3.4.1.1 Late Landing Clearance

-In the event traffic may be issued a late landing clearance due to traffic departing ahead of them or vacating slowly they can be issued a late landing clearance, however, the landing traffic must be issued a landing clearance no later than 2nm from touchdown.
+In the event traffic may be issued a late landing clearance due to traffic departing ahead of them or vacating slowly they can be issued a late landing clearance, however, the landing traffic must be issued a landing clearance no later than 2 NM from touchdown.

-TWR Controller: "JZR1144, Expect late landing clearance, one to vacate ahead"
+Tower Controller: "JZR1144, Expect late landing clearance, one to vacate ahead"

 3.4.2 Preferred Exit Points